francescjimenez/Seample-CRUD/README.md

 In the project directory, you can run (**You need to be installed mongo DB and running it**):
 - Run `npm start`

-Runs the app in production mode.<br>
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

-## How to run and develop in you machine
+## How to run and develop in your machine
 Clone this project in your local machine and:
 - Run `npm install`

 You need to open two terminals.<br>

 #### Client
+To watch and build the frontend changes:
 - Run `npm run start:client`

 #### Server
+To watch and build the backend:
 - Run `npm run dev:server`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.